All sections of trails are OPEN. Check Trail Status for details and information.

 Te Ara Mangawhero

-This trail is still a construction zone so please leave the team to finish creating an awesome trail...and connect to our socials to be informed of opening updates.
+This trail is still a being tweaked as we create an awesome trail... connect to our socials to be of updates.

 Discover the beauty of the Te Ara Mangawhero Trail, a 29.4km section of the Mountains to Sea - Ngā Ara Tūhono Great Ride.
-First section to open is an 11.4km loop track linking to Ohakune Old Coach Road.
+First section to open is an 12.95 km loop track linking to Ohakune Old Coach Road.

-For those riding the Ohakune Mountain Road (Grade 3), you can join this trail further down.
+For those riding the Ohakune Mountain Road (Grade 3), you can join this trail further down at the marked crossing.

 This scenic trail weaves through parts of the historic Bennett and Punch bush tramway and the Ohakune water catchment, offering stunning views of Mt Ruapehu.